 In May 2006 the Texas Legislature passed House Bill 1.
 HB1 provided for a reduction to 88.67 percent of the 2005-06 Maintenance & Operations tax rate for 2006-07.
 Districts reducing tax rates by this amount were guaranteed the better of 2005-06 or 2006-07 state aid and local tax revenue.
 Under HB 1, during the 2007-08 school year, districts further reduced their tax rates to 66.67 percent of the 2005-06 Maintenance & Operations tax rate.
 After the initial tax rate reduction, districts had access to an equalized \$0.04 without voter approval, and an additional equalized \$0.02 in 2008-09 with voter approval at rates higher than the normal yield.
 The C-FB ISD Board of Trustees elected to set a Maintenance & Operations tax rate of \$1.04 in 2007-08.
 This is equal to the compression rate of 66.67 percent times the 2005-06 tax rate of \$1.50 plus \$0.04 of the available \$0.04 referenced in HB 1.
 Although the intent of HB1 was to equalize funding per student throughout the state (commonly called a target revenue system) large discrepancies exist.
 HB 3646 was passed with the 81st legislature (completed June 1, 2009) and is a modified continuation of the target revenue system.
 Districts with lower than average target revenue amounts were increased by up to a maximum of \$350/per weighted average daily attendance (WADA); the rest of the districts were given a minimum of \$120/per student in WADA.
 Accompanying the increase in state funds was a mandate to give a raise to a specific group of employees.
 This mandated raise used 74% of the new money allocated to the district.
 The state funded \$1.866 billion for formula improvements and \$1.3 billion to maintain the Foundation School Program from Federal American Recovery and Reinvestment Act (ARRA) funds.
-Use of ARRA funds required the district to submit an application for approval of the amount and use of the funds and, once approved, the district will be required to submit expenditures for draw-down of the funds.
-The district 2010-11 estimates ARRA funds at \$4.9 million for foundation and \$3.2 million for available school funds.
-Both of these categories have been funded by the state in the past without draw-down requirements.
+In July of 2011 the Texas Legislature passed Senate Bill 1.
+SB1 continues the target revenue concept with slight modification from previous legislation.
+With the State of Texas facing large deficits for the biennium, SB1 created a regular program adjustment factor (RPAF) that is set at 0.9239 in 2011-12 and 0.98 in 2012-13.
+The new funding formulas reduce the district's regular program allotment by 7.61% in 2011-12 and 2.0% in 2012-13.

 Districts that tax more than the 2005-06 tax rate compressed plus \$0.04 for the Maintenance & Operations tax rate, must call a rollback election (if their compressed tax rate is \$1.00 like C-FB ISD's).
 Rollback elections must coincide with strict timelines.
 If the voters of the district calling the rollback election defeat the election, the district must "roll back" the tax rate to the previous year's tax rate.
-Tax rate election statistics through October 2, 2010 are listed in the chart below.
+Tax rate election statistics through November 10, 2011 are listed in the chart below.